llatinov/hybrid-rag-query-system/README.md

 ### 4. Prepare SQL data and metadata

 Find a test database and process it in order to generate its metadata, which will be used later for reasoning with the LLM.

+### 5. Ask question on the SQL data

+Pass the database metadata to OpenAI API in order to understand and map user query to a table and create SQL query.